• Latest

 Stay Connected

 2. Find ways to connect even when you’re not together.
-Send your pictures and videos, write letters, or chat online using special tools like Dragon Dictate.
+Send pictures and videos, write letters, or chat online using special tools like Dragon Dictate.

 Acknowledge and Celebrate Your Child’s Successes and Milestones